Blogs > Settling Your Pet In

 Once your puppy has received all her first immunizations and gets the “Okay” from your veterinarian, it’s time to begin turning her into the social pupperfly you know she can be.
 Exposing your dog to other dogs and a variety of people helps your puppy grow into a well-rounded dog that knows how to interact with others.

-Why do dogs need to learn socialization?
+Why do dogs need to learn socialisation?
 Just like people, some dogs need a little extra practice learning social cues and expressing themselves appropriately.
-Getting pups used to people and kids during the socialization stage (from three to sixteen months) can help your dog be confident and less fearful when meeting new people.
+Getting pups used to people and kids during the socialisation stage (from three to sixteen months) can help your dog be confident and less fearful when meeting new people.

 2. Next, you can introduce your pup to other dogs.
 Like other training techniques, little by little is the way to go.
 This may mean not bringing your puppy to the dog park until she’s a little older.
 Instead, set up a doggie playdate with one other dog.
 If you don’t know anyone with a dog to invite over, consider going to the park or dog park during off-hours or enrolling in a puppy class.